-A person residing in the UK owns real estate in Bahrain (house used for investment purposes).
+A person residing in the UK owns a real estate property in Bahrain (house used for investment purposes).
 This person has entered into an insurance contract for this property with a Bahrain based insurance company which is registered for VAT purposes in Bahrain.